 24th May – 25th June

 15th November – 17th December

 Instruction… Active participation in task-based workshops, lectures and practical activities focusing on learner awareness, language analysis, phonology, career development and methodology.
 In other words, how to teach.

 Teaching Practice...
 Trainees teach classes of overseas students and gain genuine experience of the teaching and learning process.
 Tutors provide help with lesson preparation and by the end of the course trainees will have taught at two levels, completing a total of six hours teaching (in compliance with Cambridge guidelines).

 Observation… When not teaching, trainees usually observe their colleagues, contributing to group feedback with the tutor once the lessons are over.
 In addition, trainees have the opportunity to observe and learn from qualified teachers at Basil Paterson.

-Assessment… While there is no final examination, assessment is continuous and is carried out by the course tutors, with a visit from a Cambridge assessor who ensures that tutors work consistently and in accordance with guidelines.
+Assessment… While there is no final examination, assessment is continuously is carried out by the course tutors, with a visit from a Cambridge assessor who ensures that tutors work consistently and in accordance with guidelines.
 Teaching practice and assignments are assessed.
-Each trainee will have at least one private tutorial during the course where they can discuss their progress with the tutor.
+Each trainee will have at least two private tutorial during the course where they can discuss their progress with the tutor.

 Commitment… The CELTA course is very intensive and Cambridge requires that trainees attend every component of the course.
 We advise that other commitments are kept to a minimum.
 All trainees will be fully occupied with lesson preparation and writing assignments in the evenings and at weekends.